 Can I apply for more than one vacancy?

-If your skills/experience fit more than one vacancy, then please feel free to apply for multiple roles/locations.
+If your skills or experience fit more than one vacancy, then please feel free to apply for multiple roles and locations.

-We offer one week work experience placements across all offices except for Aylsham.
-Our placements do book up quickly, we recommend getting in touch in September if you are looking to secure a placement for the following Summer.
+Unfortunately, we are unable to offer internships or placement years, however, we do offer one week work experience placements across all of our offices throughout the year.
+Our placements do book up quickly, we recommend getting in touch in September if you are looking to secure a placement for the following summer.

 Lovewell Blake is committed to working with schools and colleges in our local community to provide students with valuable career information.
 If you would like to discuss how we can work with your school, please get in touch.

-If you start studying AAT with us on Level 3 then you can expect your training period to last two to three years.
-If you join us as a graduate and study the AACA or ACCA your training will last about three years.
+If you start studying AAT with us on Level 3 then you can expect your training period to last around three years to complete the AAT and then you’ll move on to ACA/ACCA.
+If you join us as a graduate and study the ACA or ACCA your training will last about three years.
 These time frames are flexible, if you need longer to complete the exams the training can be extended.

-How old do I have to be to apply for a Trainee role?
+How old do I have to be to apply for a Trainee Accountancy role?

 We are an equal opportunities employer and do not discriminate on the basis of age.
-Therefore, as long as you meet the minimum entry requirements for the positions, you are welcome to apply.
+Therefore, as long as you meet the minimum entry requirements for the trainee accountant roles, you are welcome to apply.

 How will you protect my data?